 By facilitating reconnection with country, culture and language, the Indigenous Protected Areas and Working on Country programmes have achieved exceptional levels of engagement amongst Indigenous Australians, driving the achievement of positive social, economic, cultural and environmental outcomes, delivering a mutual benefit for all key stakeholders

 During the 2016 Federal election campaign, Labor promised to provide just over $200 million over 5 years to double the number of Indigenous rangers under the Working for Country program, from 775 full-time equivalent rangers in 2016-17, to 1550 by 2020-21.
+Bill Shorten reaffirmed this commitment in his 2017 Budget in Reply speech.

 This would ensure Indigenous rangers are able to continue and expand their work in the management of cultural sites, heritage values, fire regimes, biodiversity, feral animals, weeds, land disturbance, pollution and climate change impacts.